 ./configure && make && make install) should work in most environments.

-libfixbuf requires glib-2.0 version 2.18 or later. glib is available on most modern Linux distributions and BSD ports collections, or in source form from http://www.gtk.org.
+libfixbuf requires GLib-2.0 version 2.18 or later.
+GLib is available on most modern Linux distributions and BSD ports collections or in [source form].

 libfixbuf automatically uses the getaddrinfo(3) facility and the accompanying dual IPv4/IPv6 stack support if present. getaddrinfo(3) must be present to export or collect flows over IPv6.